MIP enables identification of potential disease causing variants from sequencing data.

 --sbatch_mode is used when generating the installation script.

-6.Test your MIP installation (optional)
+6.Test your MIP installation (optional, but recommended)

 Make sure to activate your MIP conda base environment before executing prove.